 - Have regular events such as meetings, seminars or conferences

 Legal associations are the backbone of the legal industry.
 Unfortunately, most nonprofit legal associations are behind the curve when it comes to technology.
-Most all of them have been around since before the internet.
+Many of these associations existed long before the internet.
 Some of them since the 19th century.
-They typically do a very poor job at getting in front of consumers.
+Typically, these associations do a very poor job of getting in front of consumers.
 This brings me to our second category.

 Commercial Lawyer Directories

-The most prevalent commercial entities within the legal industry do a fantastic job at getting in front of consumers.
-By utilizing powerful data-driven technology and robust marketing strategies, commercial lawyer directories are easily found by consumers and provide user-friendly experience.
-These include:
+The most prevalent commercial entities within the legal industry do a fantastic job of getting in front of consumers.
+By utilizing powerful data-driven technology and robust marketing strategies, commercial lawyer directories are easily found by consumers and provide a user-friendly experience.

 - Lawyer Legion (disclaimer: I am a stakeholder)

-While these commercial lawyer directories are reputable, they are often times very gimmicky.
-Most all of them utilize some form of subjective ratings system to determine how a lawyer compares to other lawyers.
+While these commercial lawyer directories are reputable, they are often very gimmicky.
+Most of them use a subjective rating system to determine how a lawyer compares to other lawyers.
 Avvo’s 10 out of 10 “Superb,” Martindale’s “AV Preeminent,” and the “Super Lawyer” are all examples of this.
 The criteria for these subjective ratings rely heavily on peer endorsements, or in other words, popularity contests.
 If you have 10 friends who will endorse you, congratulations, you’re a super-duper lawyer.

-Because these ratings are not practice area specific, they provide little value.
-However, these large-scale commercial operations are legitimate, and they do rank very well in Google’s search results.
+Because these ratings are particular to a specific practice area, the rating provides little value.
+Nevertheless, these large-scale commercial operations are legitimate and rank very well in Google’s search results.
 Consumers do find them and use them.
-For these reasons, it might make sense to purchase an enhanced listing in these directories if it provides a return on the investment (although I do not recommend displaying the commercial logos on your law firm’s website).
+For these reasons, it might make sense to purchase an enhanced listing in these directories if it provides a return on the investment (although I do not recommend displaying the logo on your law firm’s website).

 Lawyer Ego Scams

-These are not reputable, the listings provide absolutely no value, and the insignias are completely meaningless.
+These types of directories are not reputable, the listings provide absolutely no value, and the insignias are completely meaningless.

-Disclaimer: By referring to these as “scams” I am not implying that they are doing anything illegal.
-I am not saying that they don’t deliver what they promise to their members.
-They do, and the product they deliver is a phony “award.”
 A phony “award” you have to pay for which comes in the form of a generic graphic, a meaningless plaque, and a misleading unverifiable claim that you are better than other lawyers.
 I use the word “scam” as a matter of opinion.
 I am simply pointing out that they are totally bogus.
-They use questionable marketing strategies to mislead consumers and trick them into purchasing something that has no intrinsic value.
+These companies use questionable marketing strategies to mislead consumers.

 All of these scams share the following characteristics:

-They are operated by just one individual or a small group of individuals.
-There are no events, seminars, or conferences.
+The entities are operated by just one individual or a small group of individuals.
+The entity has no events, seminars, or conferences.
 The business address is usually just a virtual office or a UPS Store mailbox.
-It’s often times very difficult to find the identity of who runs the scam.
+It’s often difficult to find the identity of who runs the scam.
 You won’t see them exhibiting at legitimate events in the legal industry.
 Unlike the reputable commercial lawyer directories, which are operated by large teams of professionals providing legitimate services, the scams are operated entirely by a single individual or a small group of individuals.
 They provide no legitimate services whatsoever.

-They masquerade as a nonprofit organization.
-Their names often include words like: “forum,” “institute,” “society,” “association,” or “academy,” to try and mimic actual nonprofits.
+The entity masquerades as a nonprofit organization.
+The name of these entities often includes words like: “forum,” “institute,” “society,” “association,” or “academy,” to try and mimic actual nonprofits.
 Some of them even claim to have a board of directors or board of regents, but don’t provide a list of names of the people serving on this board (because it doesn’t exist).
 This sort of misleading language is an attempt to fool the consumer into thinking it is some legitimate nonprofit.
 They are anything but.
-In fact, some of they are extremely profitable.
+In fact, some of them are extremely profitable.

 The website is just a link farm.
 Being listed on these sites provides no benefit at all.
 The link won’t help you it might even harm you.
 Having too many backlinks from low-value sites can negatively impact your website’s credibility with search engines.
 There is 0 SEO value because there is no original, unique, or valuable content being posted to the site at all.
 There are no educational resources being provided and no original articles or stories.
 Sometimes you will find an RSS feed that displays links to stories from other sources, but that’s it.